 - Scholarships and a graduate assistantship available

 The Rehabilitation Counseling program is fully accredited by Council for Accreditation of Counseling and Related Educational Programs (CACREP) through the end of academic year 2020/2021.
 CACREP is located at 1001 North Fairfax Street, Suite 510 Alexandria, VA 22314.
 Students are admitted into the program during the fall, spring, and summer semesters.
 Program evaluation is conducted each semester using numerous procedures to assess student outcomes.
 The program has three tenured full-time faculty.
-Over the past academic year 17 students graduated from the program, 24 students were accepted, 13 students enrolled, and there were 32 students in the program.
-The program has an 87.8% completion rate.
+Over the past academic year 12 students graduated from the program, 27 students were accepted, 20 students enrolled, and there were 32 students in the program.
+The program has a 57.1% completion rate.
 Most students complete the program in 5-8 semesters and the average cost of the program is $31,824.
 The university has numerous scholarships that are available to students and the program has two scholarships specifically for rehabilitation counseling students.
-The employment rate for graduating students at six months is 100%.
-Students find employment with state vocational rehabilitation, non-for-profit community agencies, private for profit rehabilitation agencies, and the federal government.
+The employment rate for graduating students at six months is 87.5%.
+Students find employment with state vocational rehabilitation, non-for-profit community agencies, private for profitrehabilitation agencies, and the federal government.
 Graduates from Maryville’s Rehabilitation Counseling program are eligible to sit for the Certified Rehabilitation Counselor Exam and the National Counselor Exam (the licensure exam for Missouri).
 All graduates successfully complete a comprehensive oral exam.
-Over the past year, graduating students passed the certified rehabilitation counselor exam at a rate higher than the national average.
-Students scored higher than the national average on: mental health counseling, group and family counseling, research, program evaluation and evidence-based practice, and assessment, appraisal, and vocational evaluation.
+Over the pastyear, 100% of the students who indicated taking the National Counselor Exam reported they passed.
 For more information on Maryville’s enrollment and graduation numbers please see Maryville’s Planning Reference Guide.